rakutenanalytics/ios-rakutenanalytics/README.md

 @endcode

-@subsection analytics-ui-interactions UI Interactions [Action connections](https://developer.apple.com/library/ios/recipes/xcode_help-IB_connections/chapters/CreatingAction.html) can be setup on controls such as buttons in order to track clicks on the control.
+@subsection analytics-ui-interactions UI Interactions [Action connections](https://developer.apple.com/library/ios/recipes/xcode_help-IB_connections/chapters/CreatingAction.html) can be setup on controls such as buttons in order to track clicks on a control.
 Interactions with views such as tapping, pinching, swiping, etc. can also be tracked by setting up a [Gesture Recognizer](https://developer.apple.com/library/ios/documentation/EventHandling/Conceptual/EventHandlingiPhoneOS/GestureRecognizer_basics/GestureRecognizer_basics.html)

 @code{.m}
     /* Track Button Clicks